Sign in

 docker system prune -a

-If you need to run multiple instances of Worklenz on the same machine, update the ports in the docker-compose.yml file to avoid conflicts.
-For example, change 3000 to 3100 for the backend and 4200 to 4300 for the frontend.
+If you need to run multiple instances of Worklenz on the same machine, modify the ports in the docker-compose.yml file to avoid conflicts.
+For example, change port 3000 to 3100 for the backend.

 To monitor container logs in real-time for debugging, use: